 2.3.
 Sampling Techniques and Sample Size

 In principle, accurate information about a given population could be obtained only from a census study.
 However, due to financial and time constraints, in many cases, a complete coverage of the population was not possible.
 A multistage sampling technique was used for the study.
 In the first stage, 25 wheat-producing kebeles were purposively selected based on their wheat production potential.
 In the second stage, five kebeles were selected randomly using a lottery method from the wheat-producing kebeles.
-A total of 4,518 wheat grower households in the selected kebeles were used as the sampling frame, and in the third stage, a total of 160 respondents were selected randomly using a lottery method.
+A total of 4.518 wheat grower households in the selected kebeles were used as the sampling frame, and in the third stage, a total of 160 respondents were selected randomly using a lottery method.

 The total sample size was determined by using Yemane's (1967) formula: